Agoric/agoric-sdk/a3p-integration/proposals/README.md

 We need the actual proposal that was sent to stakers.
 In the case of upgrades (chain-halting) it will be a dedicated release branch.
 (E.g. https://github.com/Agoric/agoric-sdk/tree/dev-upgrade-16/).
-If you're publishing an "upgrade" proposal and it's called `a:upgrade-next`, keep looking;
+If you're publishing an "upgrade" proposal and it's called `n:upgrade-next`, keep looking;
 that is only a draft.

 ### Build the submissions